Home > Management > Management and leadership > Co-development: a lever for transformation at the service of the company!

 Some examples :

-A process of continuous improvement
+A continuous improvement approach

-One month later, the group is ready to work on the proposed subject.
+A month later, the group is ready to work on the proposed subject.

 His questions